Ayanna Thompson: Career

 Thompson was previously an investment banker at Lehman Brothers.
 Thompson was Professor at Arizona State University 2004-2013 before her appointment at George Washington University.
+Thompson returned to the Phoenix Arizona region after five years.
+In 2016, Thompson spoke at Washington and Lee University's convocation ceremony.
 Thompson served as a Phi Beta Kappa Visiting Scholar, 2017-2018.
 She was previously President of the Shakespeare Association of America (2018–19).

 She currently serves on the boards of the journals Shakespeare Quarterly, Renaissance Drama, and Shakespeare Bulletin.
 She has served as a member of the Board of Directors for the Association of Marshall Scholars.
 In 2021 she was elected to the American Academy of Arts and Sciences.
 Thompson is an Associate Scholar and the Chair of the Royal Shakespeare Company's Research Board, and is a member of the Folger Shakespeare Library Board of Governors.

 Thompson gave the keynote speech on "Shakespeare and Blackface" at the Shakespeare and Social Justice conference held at the University of Cape Town in association with the University of the Witwatersrand and the Shakespeare Association of Southern Africa in 2019.

 As Director of the Arizona Center for Medieval and Renaissance Studies, Thompson is the creator of RaceB4Race, an ongoing conference series and professional network community by and for scholars of color.
+In 2021, Thompson's center and RaceB4Race received a $3.5m grant from the Mellon Foundation.

+Thompson has been described as 'a world-class scholar', an 'accomplished leader', a 'true innovator', and 'a major force'.

+In 2025, she was elected an International Fellow at the British Academy in the "Early Modern Languages and Literatures to 1830" section.

+Theater work

 Ayanna Thompson serves as a consultant and dramaturg for many theater companies and is a Shakespeare Scholar in Residence at The Public Theater in New York.
-She is a text consultant for Sam Gold's 2022 production of Macbeth on Broadway starring Daniel Craig and Ruth Negga.
-She is also a dramaturg for the 2022 musical Suffs written by Shaina Taub.

-Thompson has been described as 'a world-class scholar', an 'accomplished leader', a 'true innovator', and 'a major force'.